rod-trent/Copilot-for-Security/Prompts/Templates/Prompt_Template_Defender_XDR_1.md

-Certainly!
 Here's a template for generating successful prompts for Copilot for Security, specifically tailored for Microsoft Defender for Endpoint, which is part of Microsoft Defender XDR:

 ```markdown
 ## Microsoft Defender for Endpoint Security Prompt Template